 The Forestry Scholarship Fund is dependent on donations to continue.
 Donations from corporate organisations or individuals no matter how big or small are greatly appreciated.
 The Scholarship Fund has been granted with Deductible Gift Recipient status by the Australian Taxation Office, therefore any donations to the fund of $2 or more are tax deductible.

 Forestry education in Australia offers fantastic career opportunities in Australia and overseas and any efforts in promoting and supporting forestry education in Australia is worth it.

-Applications for the National Forestry Masters Program (NFMP) scholarships are currently closed.
+Applications for undergraduate scholarships and for the National Forestry Masters Program (NFMP) are now open.
+Applications close 22 February 2019.

 Applications for scholarships must be made using the "Application for Undergraduate Scholarship" form for undergraduate scholarships or the "Application for National Forestry Masters Program (NFMP) Scholarship" form for NFMP scholarships.